-We benchmarked the SE730 and found it to be the most impressive portable drives we've ever come across, with an extremely impressive 380.8- read and 278.5MB/s write speeds in its sequential tests and 19.8- and 38.9MB/s in its smaller 4K file benchmarks.
+We benchmarked the SE730 and found it to be one of the most impressive portable drives we've ever come across, with an extremely impressive 380.8- read and 278.5MB/s write speeds in its sequential tests and 19.8- and 38.9MB/s in its smaller 4K file benchmarks.

 The SE730 is an easy recommendation for those looking for a truly portable and super-sonic performance from a drive.

 The Samsung Portable SSD T3 is a portable storage drive little bigger than the mSATA card inside, and now with capacity to rival traditional laptop hard disks.

 Many consumer gadget fans extol and elevate the virtue of being light in weight and possessing vanishingly small dimensions.
 And by that measure the Samsung T3 is a winner, measuring just 74x58mm, and 10mm thick.
 It's incredibly light too at just 51g.